You can’t pick the soil you live on but that doesn’t mean you can’t improve your soil for happy and healthy plants all year long.

 Manure gets better with age and will need to decompose for six months or longer before it is truly ready to fertilize plants or crops, therefore it can also be added in with the compost.

-Their casting or waste is also known as vermicast which is a great fertilizer, helps to hold water, and provides all the essential nutrients for happy and healthy plants.
+Their casting or waste is also known as vermicast which is a great way to feed your plant, helps to hold water, and provides all the essential nutrients for happy and healthy plants.

-Earthworms live in the top one foot of soil, therefore adding compost that is full of organic matter will help to attract them.
+Earthworms live in the top one foot of soil, therefore adding compost that is full of plant matter will help to attract them.

 If you don’t have a compost pile then you can grow a cover crop to turn all that plant matter into the soil.

-If you find it difficult to attract them in you can also buy some from a bait shop or the internet.
+If you find it difficult to attract them, you can also buy some from a bait shop or the internet.

 Another option is to start a worm farm.
 All you will need to do is take some topsoil from the garden and add some compost and/or plant matter.

 After some time, separate the dirt from the organic matter and add the dirt to your garden.

 If you prefer a liquid fertilizer then you can put the soil in a five-gallon buck and let sit for a least few hours.